Using Sparklers Safely

 One of the more popular and traditional fireworks in the UK, sparklers are a wonderful part of any celebration with fireworks.
 However they are often underestimated and as a result cause some easily avoidable accidents.
-In this article we’ll explain how to use them safely.
-If you’re buying sparklers for a wedding, we also run through some vital tips to help avoid any singed eyebrows!
+In this article I’ll explain how to use them safely.
+If you’re buying sparklers for a wedding, I’ll also run through some vital tips to help avoid any singed eyebrows!

 Indoor and outdoor sparklers

 Firstly it is important to only use sparklers indoors if they are specifically designed for that purpose (it will be clear from the label).
 Outdoor sparklers are not suitable for indoor use as they emit too much smoke, especially the coloured varieties.

 For cakes, the recommended sparkler to use is the smaller silver indoor variety designed for this purpose.
 However for cakes you should also consider ice fountains which are more spectacular.

 If you haven’t already read it, my Sparklers guide has much more information about the various types of sparklers you can buy.

 Be aware that sparklers burn hot and remain hot after use

 The core part of the sparkler that burns down is a metal rod.
 This can get very hot in use, easily hot enough to burn skin and set fire to clothing!
 It is important therefore that sparklers are never pressed against anything while still burning.